 Hawaii

-There are few more quintessentially Hawaiian activities than a luau, with a large number taking place on the island of Oahu and its famous capital of Honolulu.
+You’ll struggle to find a more quintessentially Hawaiian activity than a ‘luau’, with many taking place across the island of Oahu and its famous capital Honolulu.

-Ka Moana Luau at Sea Life Park with Dinner & Show
+Ka Moana Luau Dinner and Show at Aloha Tower

 Book at GetYourGuide